 High Rock Lake, North Carolina, USA

-High Rock Lake visitor and community guide
+- High Rock Lake Map

 The northernmost of the Uwharrie Lakes, High Rock Lake enjoys its spot as North Carolina’s second largest reservoir entirely within the state: its watery fingers reach out over 15,180 acres.
 The lake, whose name comes from the neighboring High Rock Mountain, begins at the confluence of the Yadkin and South Yadkin rivers.
 Created for hydroelectric power in 1928, the lake now provides residents and visitors with many recreational activities.